naveengoyal1503/autoplugin-ai/plugins/AffiliateLink_Booster/README.md

 # AffiliateLink Booster

-AffiliateLink Booster is a WordPress plugin designed to automatically detect affiliate links in your website content, add attractive call-to-action (CTA) buttons next to them, track clicks, and provide you with insightful reports on affiliate link performance.
+## Description
+AffiliateLink Booster automatically converts specified keywords in your WordPress posts and pages into your affiliate links, helping you increase affiliate revenue effortlessly.
+It also tracks click counts for each keyword affiliate link to give you basic analytics.

+---

 ## Features

-- Automatic detection of common affiliate link patterns in your posts and pages.
-- Adds customizable "Save with Affiliate!" buttons next to affiliate links to increase conversion.
+- Automatically convert keywords to affiliate links in post/page content.
-- Tracks each CTA button click asynchronously.
-- Provides a simple admin dashboard with click statistics per affiliate link.
+- Track clicks on each affiliate link to monitor performance.
+- Easy settings page to manage keywords and corresponding affiliate URLs.
-- Lightweight and self-contained with no dependencies.
+- Lightweight and self-contained without external dependencies.
-- Freemium-ready architecture to allow future expansion.

 ## Installation

-1. Upload the `affiliatelink-booster.php` file to your `/wp-content/plugins/` directory.
+1. Upload the `affiliate-link-booster.php` file to your `/wp-content/plugins/` directory.
-2. Activate the plugin through the 'Plugins' menu in WordPress.
+2. Activate the plugin through the WordPress Plugins menu.
-3. The plugin will automatically scan your posts and enhance detected affiliate links.
+3. Go to **Settings > AffiliateLink Booster** to configure your keywords and affiliate URLs.

 ## Setup

-No setup required for the basic version.
-The plugin works immediately upon activation.
+- Enter your keywords as comma-separated words or phrases.
+- Enter the affiliate URLs matching the keywords in the same order, comma-separated.
+- Save changes.

 ## Usage

-- When editing posts, simply add your standard affiliate links.
-- The plugin will detect common affiliate URL parameters like `aff_id=`, `affiliate=`, `ref=`, and `partner=`.
-- On the front end, affiliate links will display a blue CTA button "Save with Affiliate!" next to them.
-- Clicking the button tracks the click and opens the affiliate link in a new tab.
-- To view reports, navigate to the WordPress Dashboard > AffiliateLink Booster menu.

-## Support

-For support or feature requests, please open an issue on the plugin repository or contact the author.

-## Changelog

-### 1.0
-- Initial release with affiliate link detection, CTA button insertion, click tracking, and admin reports.
+- Once configured, specified keywords in your posts and pages will automatically hyperlink to your affiliate URLs.
+- Clicks on these links are tracked and displayed in the plugin settings page for review.

+---

+## Premium / Future Enhancements
+- Bulk keyword import/export.
+- Link cloaking and shortening.
+- Advanced analytics and reporting dashboard.
+- Integration with popular affiliate networks.

+---

+Use AffiliateLink Booster to monetize your WordPress content efficiently by turning your text naturally into revenue streams with minimal effort.